DELUUXE/DELUUXE.NL/README.md

-# DELUUXE.NL
+# DELUUXE-website
-the official website from deluuxe
+the website of deluuxe

+developed in html javascript css and jquery